 Topics that I will be covering will be varied but my goal is to promote gun ownership, remove fears about guns, home defense, carrying concealed guns, defending yourself or family, dealing with legal issues, how bullets and firearms work, selecting between rifles, pistols or shotguns, and selecting the best bullets or ammunition for your "intended" use.
-I will also talk about how to protect your legally if you are involved in shooting situation and the inner workings of the Criminal Justice System, like courts, prosecutors, the law and police behavior.
+I will also talk about how to protect yourself legally if you are involved in a shooting situation and the inner workings of the Criminal Justice System, like courts, prosecutors, the law and police behavior.

-I will also cover topics as they come up so if you have questions or situations that you want like me to address and give my opinion, ask them in the comments and I will answer there or make a video on that topic.
+I will also cover topics as they come up so if you have questions or situations that you would like me to address and give my opinion, ask them in the comments and I will answer there or make a video on that topic.

 A student asked his Master: